BU-ISCIII/relecov-tools/README.md

 - Note: Software-specific configurations are available in [bioinfo_config.json](./relecov_tools/conf/bioinfo_config.json).

 #### validate
 `validate` commands validate the data in json format outputted by `read-metadata` command against a json schema, in this case the relecov [schema specification](./relecov_tools/schema/relecov_schema.json).
+It also creates a summary of the errors and warnings found in excel format as a report to the users.

 ```
 $ relecov-tools validate --help